naveedsultan587/IoTFinalProject/README.md

 - `/DataAnalytics/RealTimePrediction/`: Flask app for deploying models and making predictions.

 ## Setup Instructions
-1. **Influxdb**: Deploy influxdb on cloud to store data.
+1. **Influxdb**: Deploy influxdb on the cloud to store data.
 1. **ESP32 Setup**: Run ESP32 code to your ESP32 devices to collec sonsor data.
-2. **Raspberry Pi Setup**: Run Consumer file in Raspberry by using configuration provided to retrieve data from esp32 and write it to ifluxdb and provide for real time prediction.
+2. **Raspberry Pi Setup**: Run the Consumer file in Raspberry by using the configuration provided to retrieve data from esp32 and write it to ifluxdb and provide for real-time prediction.
-3. **Model Training**: Execute scripts on Model file to train model.
-Get the csv file from influxdb.
+3. **Model Training**: Execute scripts on the Model file to train the model.
+Get the CSV file from influxdb.
-4. **Real-Time Prediction**: Deploy your trained model to predict temperature and store it to the influxdb.
+4. **Real-Time Prediction**: Deploy your trained model to predict the temperature and store it to the influxdb.

 ## Technologies Used